nonetheless in 30 Seconds

 Real-World Contexts

-• nonetheless, the conclusion is
+• The consequences may be severe; nonetheless, the action is necessary.

 Conversation Starters